 We ran the shanks through the inside board, then through the wall, then through the outside backboard and used the shank nuts to squeeze everything together in a nice sturdy hold.

 We drilled three holes in the back side of the kegerator collar and ran the new draft lines out to the shanks.

 The draft lines are only a few feet long but we added some simple insulation to help with foaming.

 The picture below shows how the shanks are secured through the inside board, then through the wall, and finally out to the backboard.

 SETTING UP THE TAPS

-After the draft lines were run, the taps were secured to the shanks and a drip tray added to the backboard.
+After running the draft lines, the taps were secured to the shanks and a drip tray added to the backboard.